I might be the perfect person to guide you through Prague, granting three days of awe. Why so? Because I’m an unusual kind of local.

 1. Wallenstein Garden

-The Waldstein Palace – in Czech Valdštejnský palác – is the largest palace in Prague and located in the Lesser Town.
+The Waldstein Palace – in Czech Valdštejnský palác – is the largest palace in Prague and is located in the Lesser Town.
 Today, it houses the seat of the Senate.

 The Palace was commissioned by Wenzel Eusebius von Waldstein, better known as Wallenstein.
 It was built between 1623 and 1630 in the style of early Bohemian Baroque,